Boyd on wine: Introduction to Sicilian wine

 There are 23 DOC zones in Sicily, the most important being Etna DOC, Eloro DOC and Siracusa DOC.
 In terms of prestige, the small Vittoria region also makes the list, based mainly on Cerasuolo di Vittoria, the only DOCG wine in Sicily.
 Other DOC zones from the western part of the island include Salaparuta, Alcamo and Menfi.

 Only a handful of indigenous grapes dominate red winemaking in Sicily, with nero d’avola at the top of the list, an impressive fact since nero has been grown on the island for centuries but didn’t come into its own until the beginning of the 21st century.
-Nero d’avalo accounts for more than 25 percent of the island’s total acreage.
+Nero d’avalo is an important grape in Etna red wines and accounts for more than 25 percent of the island’s total acreage.
 Nero d’avola is deep colored, with high-tone sweet cherry fruit and firm tannins.
 It does well blended with syrah and merlot and gives body and structure to frappato, another native Sicilian grape.
-Nero d’avola is primary in the reds of Alcamo DOC and Salaparuta DOC.
+Nero d’avola is also primary in the reds of Alcamo DOC and Salaparuta DOC.